Stardustrain/w_keuntaek_han/Class/week4/PyenvSetting.md

 >

 ### 5. IDE settings
->- running IntelliJ of Pycharm
+>- running IntelliJ or Pycharm
 >- (if use IntellJ)
 >- open django Project directory
 >